ihmeuw/vivarium_research/docs/source/models/cause.rst

 section] during which cases are able to go into remission.

   For example, consider diarrhea cases in the Philippines in 2017.
-Say there were 1 million prevalent cases of diarrhea over the course of 2017, and each case remitted after an average of 5 days.
+Say there were 53,362,490 prevalent cases of diarrhea over the course of 2017, and each case remitted after an average of 5 days.
 Note that here we are using *period prevalence*; however, GBD (and thus we) typically mean *point prevalence* when we refer to prevalence.
 Then, the way we then define this remission rate